apnadkarni/blt/doc/palette.rst

 Please note the following:

-1. The palettees created by the **blt::palette** command are only recognized by BLT widgets.
+1. The palettes created by the **blt::palette** command are only recognized by BLT widgets.

-2. Palettees are reference counted.
+2. Palette-es are reference counted.
 If you delete a palette, its resources are not freed until there is no widget is using it.

 KEYWORDS